YoussefSoliman96/business-listing/README.md

 ### Overview:

-This project is an a business listing management platform where users and add and manage their business.
+This project is a business listing management platform where users can add and manage their business.

 ## Tech Stack: